 For Military and Veterans.
 If you are a member of the armed forces, we may release Health Information as required by military command authorities.
-We also may release Heath Information to the appropriate foreign military authority if you are a member of a foreign military.
+We also may release Health Information to the appropriate foreign military authority if you are a member of a foreign military.

 As Required by Law.
-We will disclose Protected Health Information when required to do so by international, federal, state or local law.
+We will disclose Protected Health Information when required to do so by international, federal, state, or local law.

 For Health Oversight Activities.
 We may disclose Protected Health Information to a health oversight agency for activities authorized by law.
-These oversight activities include, but are not limited to, audits, investigations, inspections, and licensure.
+These oversight activities include but are not limited to, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

 For Abuse, Neglect, or Domestic Violence.
-We may disclose Protected Health Information to the appropriate government authority if we believe a patient has been the victim of abuse, neglect or domestic violence and the patient agrees or we are required or authorized by law to make that disclosure.
+We may disclose Protected Health Information to the appropriate government authority if we believe a patient has been the victim of abuse, neglect, or domestic violence and the patient agrees or we are required or authorized by law to make that disclosure.

 For Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we may disclose Protected Health Information in response to a court or administrative order.
-We also may disclose Protected Health Information in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to informer you about the request or to obtain an order protecting the information requested.
+We also may disclose Protected Health Information in response to a subpoena, discovery request, or other lawful processes by someone else involved in the dispute, but only if efforts have been made to informer you about the request or to obtain an order protecting the information requested.

 For Inmates or Individuals in Custody.
-If you are an inmate of a correctional institution or under that custody of a law enforcement official, we may release Protected Health Information to the correctional institution or law enforcement official.
-This release would be necessary: (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) the safety and security of the correctional institution.
+If you are an inmate of a correctional institution or under the custody of a law enforcement official, we may release Protected Health Information to the correctional institution or law enforcement official.
+This release would be necessary: (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 To Avert a Serious Threat to Health or Safety.
 We may use and disclose Protected Health Information when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
-Disclosures, however, will be made on to someone who may be able to prevent the threat.
+Disclosures, however, will be made to someone who may be able to prevent the threat.

-Uses and Disclosures where You Have an Opportunity to Object and Opt Out:
+Uses and Disclosures Where You Have an Opportunity to Object and Opt-Out:

 For Individuals Involved in Your Care or Payment for Your Care.
-Due to the nature of our field, we will use our best judgement when disclosing health information to family members, other relatives, or any other person that is involved in your care or that you have authorized to receive this information.
-Please inform the practice when you do not wish a family member or other individual to have authorization to receive your information.
+Due to the nature of our field, we will use our best judgment when disclosing health information to family members, other relatives, or any other person that is involved in your care or that you have authorized to receive this information.
+Please inform the practice when you do not wish a family member or other individual to have the authorization to receive your information.